Emily Scheibal

 Welcome!
 I’m so glad you’re here.
 Taking the step to seek support takes courage, and I’m honored to be a part of your journey.
 Life can feel overwhelming at times, whether you’re navigating childhood, adolescence, or adulthood.
 My goal as a therapist is to create a safe, supportive space where you can feel heard, empowered, and equipped to make meaningful changes.

-My experience includes providing therapy within both school and community-based settings.
-I approach therapy with client-centered principles and a strengths-based perspective.
-To me, this means looking beyond the immediate issue to consider your overall well-being – your emotional, social, and developmental needs.
-I've worked with children and teens facing a wide range of difficulties, including anxiety, depression, trauma, emotional disturbances, learning differences, and challenges in relationships.
-In my practice, I draw from evidence-based approaches such as CBT, DBT, ERP, Family Systems therapy, and Solution-Focused therapy, tailoring these techniques to fit your specific needs.
-I strive to help clients develop a deeper understanding of themselves, improve their coping skills, and build healthier relationships.
+In addition to these approaches, I draw from evidence-based modalities such as CBT, DBT, ERP, Family Systems, and Solution-Focused therapy, tailoring each session to best support the client in front of me.
+I strive to help clients develop a deeper understanding of themselves, strengthen coping skills, and build healthier relationships.
 I believe in your capacity for growth and healing, and I look forward to beginning our work together.

 Emily received her Masters Degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.